sarahciston/codingcare/posts/unknowing.md

 <!-- >"Why is there more craving than there is in a mountain.
 This does not seem strange to an echo and more surely is in there not being a habit.
 Why is there so much useless suffering.
 Why is there." [@steinTenderButtons2014] -->

-Instead of this black boxed "don't own anything, don't love anything," I want to evade ownership in the way Moten and Harney mean.
+I want to evade ownership in the way Moten and Harney mean, not the black-boxed way I was taught [not to love anything because love is [all-consuming/tooimmersive]].
 I want to share, feel, touch as an erosive force until I am lost.
 Let water reach every part and recede.
 Be the craving and the mountain.
 Call it excess instead of error.

-There are other kinds of boxes, besides monotone cube abstractions.
+There are other kinds of boxes, not only monotone cube abstractions.
 There are handcrafted cedar chests with dovetailed corners, with knitted sweaters and passed-down quilts inside.
 These boxes smell of family, both sour and sweet.<!-- [, and their specific family smells].
 There are gestures of care and contact.
 There are ways to keep warm.--> Their handcarved joints splay out like tiny fans, no need for glue or nails.
 These boxes rely on the tension pulling them apart to hold them together.
 Dovetailedness is a strategy.

 <!-- Reject the codes for loss prevention.
 Call it excess instead of error.  -->